 Lupin spent much time conversing with Javi, that is, until Gree showed up.
 Gree was also a Finiku, and captain of one of the supply ships Nono had mentioned.
 Gree's hair was licked back with such tautness that it caused the eyebrows to float higher on the face.
 By Finiku standards, this new character was good-looking, and of good social standing given the uniform.
 Lupin imagined that Finiku mapas aspired to have leaflings like Gree, with a job that came with a title.
 One of the supply vessels was moored outside of town, it came in just a few hours ago, a huge double-masted sandfin with a green hull, the name 'Beobug II' was painted on its side in golden letters.
 The Finiku sitting here now was in charge of Beobug II, and was explaining how Ilk droppings were treated to be turned into gas to power machinery and vessels in Montore.

-"It simple–" Gree began, "–the gas, it generated through anaerobic digestion, it produce methane, it undergo a process.
-Carbon dioxide be removed to improve performance.
+"It simple–" Gree began, "–the gas, it made through anaerobic digestion, it produce methane, it undergo a process.
+Carbon dioxide is remove to improve performance.
 Exciting work di!"

 A worded speech by a devoted employee, sourced straight out of Beobug's hiring manual, Lupin thought.
 It was like watching a moving advertisement, especially with Gree wearing a matching company hat and ensemble.
 Lupin knew of this company, the Volare elders spoke ill of them most times, they thought it disrespectful to the Ilk to trail it in such a way.
 When in cities, the Ilk would be fed its weight in teaweet, then invevitably, came time to dispense of it.
 Beobug was always there to catch it all.
 The younglings always laughed, watching the adults, as near to Vol's rump as they dared, to better shout down at them, forbidding them to take the droppings.
 Of course the ships and its occupants paid them no mind, and it served to amuse the youth of Volare.